 “I’ve missed more than 9000 shots in my career.
 I’ve lost almost 300 games.
 26 times, I’ve been trusted to take the game winning shot and missed.
 I’ve failed over and over and over again in my life.
 And that is why I succeed.”-Michael Jordan

-Fear based thinking is a part of human nature.
+Fear-based thinking is a part of human nature.
 It helped our species survive and strive over the years.
-In most parts of the world though, a mistake will not lead to death or any permanent dammage anymore.
-Still we are extremely scared of making mistakes.
+In most parts of the world though, a mistake will not lead to death or any permanent damage anymore.
+Still, we are extremely scared of making mistakes.

 For a long time, this fear drove me crazy while playing chess competitively.
-I even went as far as to cheat in trainings.
-After years of working on it with the help of a sport-psychologist, I am ready to share my antidote to it.
+I even went as far as to cheat in training.
+After years of working on it, with the help of a sport-psychologist, I am ready to share my antidote to it.

 From our early childhood, we get programmed to avoid making mistakes.
 I can vividly remember different scenes in school when other kids laughed at me for saying something wrong.
 The easy solution out is: never say anything in front of your classmates again.

-Instead of encouraging kids to learn and be ready to commit mistakes, society learns them to shut up and avoid standing out.
+Instead of encouraging kids to learn and be ready to commit mistakes, society teaches them to shut up and avoid standing out.

 Fearing Mistakes In Training

-Since my school days I struggle to embrace mistakes.
-Terrified to be laughed at again, I usually remain very quiet in group trainings unless I am a 100% certain about my answer.
+Since my school days, I struggle to embrace mistakes.
+Terrified to be laughed at again, I usually remain very quiet in group training unless I am 100% certain about my answer.
 Instead of testing what I see, I will rethink everything 5 times in order to be sure I don’t say anything wrong.

-“What if I miss something trivial”, “What would the coach and other players think of me?” are only some questions that pop-up in my mind.
+“What if I miss something trivial”, and “What would the coach and other players think of me?” are only some questions that pop up in my mind.

-That fear of making mistakes drove me as far as to cheat in training.
-In my early teenage years I started comparing my thoughts with the Engine suggestion before telling the Coach.
+This fear of making mistakes drove me as far as to cheat in training.
+In my early teenage years, I started comparing my thoughts with the Engine suggestion before telling the Coach.

 Because I was so ashamed of it, I actually never told anybody about it.
 As I recently saw the following tweet, I felt it is the right time to talk about it.